-While this can be frustrating to VPN-using Netflix subscribers, the streaming provider is well within their rights to block such access to their servers, even if it does cause a problem for U.S.-based subscribers who might only be using a VPN to protect their internet connection and their online activities from prying eyes.
+While this can be frustrating to VPN-using Netflix subscribers, the streaming provider is well within their rights to prevent such access to their servers, even if it does cause a problem for U.S.-based subscribers who might only be using a VPN to protect their internet connection and their online activities from prying eyes.

 Netflix has contracts with movie and television studios that only allow subscribers in a certain geographical area to access the licensed content.
 While this may be an antiquated way to license content, it’s still how the movie studios do it today.
 Unfortunately, this means that content available in the United States might not be available if you’re located in another country.

-In January 2016, Netflix began actively blocking VPN and proxy service connection from accessing their content.
+In January 2016, Netflix began actively blocking VPN and proxy service connections from accessing their content.
 Until then, almost any VPN service could be used to access Netflix.
 However, soon after Netflix began its blocking activities, VPN providers began dropping their claims of Netflix-unblocking abilities.
 IPVanish has proved to be one of those fallen providers.

-However, some VPN providers continue to fight the good fight against the Netflix VPN blockade.
+However, some VPN providers continue to fight the good fight against the Netflix VPN issue.
 In the next section, we’ll take a look at one of these providers.

 NordVPN is one of the VPN providers that continues to play hide and go seek with Netflix, creating new IP addresses when Netflix detects their current addresses.
-While the method isn’t foolproof, and there may be times when you’ll need to connect, disconnect, and reconnect multiple times to find a VPN server that unlocks Netflix, the provider does still work.
+While the method isn’t foolproof, and there may be times when you’ll need to connect, disconnect, and reconnect multiple times to find a VPN server that can provide access to Netflix, the provider does still work.
 (Read a full review of NordVPN here.)

 Global Server Coverage

 NordVPN has an impressive number of servers located in spots around the world.
-With 5,500+ VPN servers stationed in nearly 60 countries, the provider makes an excellent way to access geographically-blocked content, such as that offered by Netflix, Hulu, and other streaming content providers.
+With 5,500+ VPN servers stationed in nearly 60 countries, the provider provides an excellent way to access geographically controlled content, such as that offered by Netflix, Hulu, and other streaming content providers.

 NordVPN is also an excellent choice for streaming any type of video or audio content, due to its fast connection speeds.